button

 Section 2: Olympics South

-This sequence of buses around the south side of the Olympic Peninsula gives you access to the lush green rain forest river valleys of Olympic National Park, the Quinault, the Queets, and the famed Hoh.
-It also allows easy access to the small but impressive Colonel Bob Wilderness, perched above Lake Quinault.
+This sequence of buses around the south side of the Olympic Peninsula gives you access to the lush green rain forest valleys of Olympic National Park: the Quinault, the Queets, and the famed Hoh (fairly, though, they all are famed, or should be...).
+You will have easy access to the small but impressive Colonel Bob Wilderness, perched above Lake Quinault.
+There are also several very large trees you might want to take a thorough look at; some are at roadside, others require a little sidetrip, and some are ontrail.
+More info below.

 Trail Options: